mishellscripts/pollable/README.md

 Please follow [this guide](http://www.clementinejs.com/tutorials/tutorial-passport.html#GitHubAppSetup) to register the application with GitHub and get API keys / secrets.

 ### Setup MongoDB

 Coming soon.
 For now, I highly recommend using [mLab](https://mlab.com/) to host your MongoDB.
 It's free for 500MB and enough for your testing purposes.

-Once complete, connect to your database by typ

 ### Local Environment Variables